jai-x/wasd2018/README.md

 The dashboard uses [MithrilJS](https://mithril.js.org) for creating user interface components, under the  MIT license.

-The dashboard uses [Simple line icons](http://simplelineicons.com) to provide CSS based icons in the user interface, under the MIT license.

 The broadcast graphics use the [anime.js](http://animejs.com) JavaScript animation engine for animating on screen elements, under the MIT license.